 Eye yoga only takes a few minutes of your time, so what’s the harm in giving it a try?

 It could just be the solution you were looking for to relieve some stress and help your tired eyes feel like new again.
-Remember to always listen to the advice of your eye doctor, and don’t forget to download our Ness Rewards app to collect points and reward yourself with health and wellness activities!
+Remember to always listen to the advice of your eye doctor.

 Our research and review process is intended for informational purposes only—never as a substitute for medical treatment, diagnosis, or advice.
 Recommendations or information found on this site do not infer a doctor-patient relationship.
 Always consult a healthcare provider if you have questions about how a product, service, or intervention may impact your individual physical or mental health.
 Our evaluations of products, services, and interventions have not been reviewed by the Food and Drug Administration.
 Information and research about health changes frequently.
 Therefore, some details or advice on this site may not be up-to-date with current recommendations.
 The Nessie is an independent publication and is not in any way affiliated with the production or creation of products, providers, services, or interventions featured in reviews or articles on the site.